 The aforementioned harbours are considered some of the best and most popular ports in Cornwall, but there are plenty of others that you can visit.
 Take a look below at some of the other harbours that you can visit:

 Why visit a Cornish harbour?

-There are harbours up and down the whole of the UK but, there is something unique about the ones located on the Cornish coast.
-Melissa continues to tell us why it’s worth visiting a harbourside town in Cornwall: “With palm trees and a generally warmer climate, it feels as if you’ve crossed the English Channel.
-It also has a fascinating history, some incredible natural and manmade landmarks, and remnants of a different way of life.”
+There are harbours up and down the whole of the UK, but there is something unique about the ones located on the Cornish coast.
+Melissa Jane Lee continues to tell us why visiting a harbourside town in Cornwall is worth visiting: “With palm trees and a generally warmer climate, it feels as if you’ve crossed the English Channel.
+It also has a fascinating history, some incredible natural and manufactured landmarks, and remnants of a different way of life.”